 As he approached his 80s, he bequeathed the house and all its contents to the nation, on the condition it should be kept exactly as he left it.
 This was partly for the benefit of the public, and partly to spite his horrible son George (who extorted his parents for money, dragged his wife around by the hair and anonymously slagged his father off in the press, which was quickly found to be his doing).

 George’s loss was London’s gain, though, and so Soane’s eccentric abode has been kept exactly the way he left it – with moving walls, a 3000 year-old Pharaoh’s sarcophagus in the basement, and a gothic hideaway for his monk alter-ego, Padre Giovanni.

-It’s completely free to enter (though it’s so relentlessly popular that they’ve now introduced timed entry tickets, so you’ll have to be organised).
-The most atmospheric way to visit the house, however, is during their Candlelit Lates – when the place is lit by flickering lamplight, just as it would have been 200 years ago.
-With a glass of wine, you can explore the house’s labyrinthine chambers and catacombs, listen to pop up talks and soak up the house’s visiting exhibitions, ranging from Regency paintings to contemporary architecture…
+It’s completely free to enter, and open daily.
+The most atmospheric way to visit the house, however, is during their candlelit Lates – when the place is lit by flickering lamplight, just as it would have been 200 years ago.
+With a glass of wine in hand, you can explore the house’s labyrinthine chambers and catacombs, listen to pop up talks and soak up the house’s visiting exhibitions, ranging from Regency paintings to contemporary architecture…

-…and feel relieved that maybe you shouldn’t Marie Kondo your home just yet.
+…and feel reassured that maybe you shouldn’t Marie Kondo your home just yet.

 Sir John Soane’s Museum | 13 Lincoln’s Inn Fields, WC2A 3BP

 Like mysterious old houses?
 Pay a visit to Dennis Severs’ House